yunseo-kim/yunseo-kim.github.io/_posts/de/2022-03-16-Bernoulli-Equation.md

 \\&=(1-a)(g-py^{1-a})
 \end{align*} $$

-In der rechten Seite ist $y^{1-a}=u$, also erhalten wir die folgende lineare gewöhnliche Differentialgleichung:
+In der rechten Seite ist $y^{1-a}=u$, also erhalten wir die folgende lineare Differentialgleichung erster Ordnung:

 $$ u'+(1-a)pu=(1-a)g \tag{2} $$